dialoguemd/covid-19/src/regions/ca/info/faq/21_cancel-flight.md

 ## I want to cancel my flight, what should I do?

 As per Canadian government, avoid all non-essential travel outside of Canada until further notice.
 You should contact your flight company or your travel agency.
+If you travel anyway, you may not be allowed to return to Canada and you may not be insured for illness (coronavirus is now considered a known pre-existing risk) and you will need to follow all quarantine instructions upon your eventual return.
 [Source](https://travel.gc.ca/travelling/advisories)

 Note that the waiting time to get hold of an agent can exceed 3-4 hours.
 If you booked before a certain date, some companies offer to file a form online instead of spending time with the hotline.
 Visit their website before calling.